imjunghyunee/rag-for-semicon-physics/data/md/chapter12_combined_cleaned.md

 The emitter injection efficiency is degraded by the carriers injected from the base back into the emitter.
 The emitter width, in general, is thin, which increases speed and reduces parasitic resistance.
 However, a thin emitter increases the gradient in the minority carrier concentration, as indicated in Figure 12.19.
 The increase in the gradient increases the B–E junction current, which in turn decreases the emitter injection efficiency and decreases the common-emitter current gain.
 This effect is also shown in the summary of Table 12.3.

 Figure 12.46 shows the idealized cross section of an npn bipolar transistor with a polysilicon emitter.
 As shown in the figure, there is a very thin \( n^+ \) single-crystal silicon region between the p-type base and the n-type polysilicon.
 As a first approximation to the analysis, we may treat the polysilicon portion of the emitter as low-mobility silicon, which means that the corresponding diffusion coefficient is small.

-# 12.8 Other Bipolar Transistor Structures

-!Simplified cross section of an npn polysilicon emitter BJT.

 **Figure 12.46** | Simplified cross section of an npn polysilicon emitter BJT.